scverse/scverse.github.io/content/blog/hello-world.md

 [scvi-tools is now using MuData](https://github.com/scverse/scvi-tools/pull/1444) for the representation of multimodal data.
 [Scanpy has gained new workshop notebooks](https://github.com/scverse/scanpy-tutorials/pull/52), and, moreover, we have started
 [a new page with tutorials for scverse libraries](https://scverse.org/tutorials/).

-While we're continuing to work on the scverse libraries and frameworks, we're trying to improve how they work and are tested together.
-Hence, we are looking into the development of infrastructure which cross tests release candidates of our tools.
-Further, we are building tooling to more easily generate scverse based packages and analyses to grow the ecosystem.
-Beyond technical challenges we are looking to build a community around scverse, for instance with workshops and hackathons.

 ## Who is a part of scverse?